 The pay-as-you-go consumption model eliminates the need to tie up capital on warehouses, equipment, staff or software.
 There are no setup fees or monthly fees combined with an easy-to-use customer portal makes our automated end-to-end fulfilment solution the best choice for anyone looking to keep control of their brand as they grow.

 For smaller businesses, this can mean a couple hundred in savings a year.
-For other larger companies, this can mean tens of thousands in savings, potentially even more.
+This can mean tens of thousands in savings for other larger companies, potentially even more.

 3pl costs eCommerce fulfilment

 To sum things up, you want to carefully consider your pricing options when working with a 3pl.
 Make sure you ask questions and don’t be afraid to embrace new variable options if they are a bit challenging to understand at first.
 What matters for your business and long-term relationship is that you’re getting the best return on your investment.
 Some purely fixed pricing options as traditional standards may be easier to understand, but the variable fixed pricing structure will save you more money and help grow your business.
 Simply chasing a flat price number when deciding on your fulfilment provider just may not be the best solution and may leave your business vulnerable.